 Franchise laws vary from state to state (and not all states have franchise laws), and your franchisors’ obligations will to a large extent be governed by the terms of your franchise agreement.
 If you would like advice about enforcing your franchisor’s legal obligations, we encourage you to contact us for a free, confidential consultation about the options that may be available.

-Seek Advice From a Franchise Lawyer With Over 30 Years of Experience
+Seek Advice From a Franchisee Law Firm With Over 30 Years of Experience

 Franchise attorney Jeffrey M. Goldstein has over three decades of experience in franchise law, and he focuses his practice exclusively on representing franchisees and dealers.
 If you need franchise legal advice, call 202-293-3947 or submit our online form to request a free consultation with Mr. Goldstein today.